AselLochana/Group19_Lab4/README.md

  </p>

-### Desgined PCB
+#### Final Build

-The PCB obtained after soldering the circuit
+The final build after soldering the circuit

 <img src = "https://user-images.githubusercontent.com/111168422/184480522-3171153e-bba6-4bdd-b64a-f47f7570b89e.png" width = "900" height = "500"/>

-A jumper wire was connected since the connection cannot be made using a tracing line since we found no way to avoid the fundermental design error occuring when connecting the grounds therefore to mitigate this error a jumper wire cable is used.
-The base is used to connect the pic microcontroller.The header connectors are solderd on to the circuit as well as the other componenets.
-The header connectors are used to interface the circuit with the external sensors and the output.
+Even though the PCB acts as the main system of operation, the external peripherals such as the LEDs, DC motors, and sensors were placed externally on a breadboard and connected with jumper cables to build up the working system.

 <p>